jonbmoore2500/Climb-Control-2/README.md

 Climbs is POST only, although Climb data is included in the Climber GET request.

 Problems has full CRUD capabilities.
 Only a few fields can currently be changed via PATCH, but that can be expanded in the future.
 All existing Problems are displayed in the Problems route via GET.
 Controlled forms allow the user to POST a new Problem or PATCH an existing one, and a button allows the user to DELETE an existing one.
+The DELETE request also DELETEs all Climbs referencing that Problem to avoid rendering errors in Climbers tab.

 ## Roadmap